sammcj/ingest/README.md

 - Traverse directory structures and generate a tree view
 - Include/exclude files based on glob patterns
+- Parse output directly to Ollama for processing
-- Generate git diffs and logs
+- Generate and include git diffs and logs
 - Count approximate tokens for LLM compatibility
 - Customisable output templates
 - Copy output to clipboard (when available)